-Students may receive a Passport grant for participation in most nonprofit organizations’ Jewish programs in the USA, Israel, and around the world.
+Students may receive a Passport grant for participation in most nonprofit organizations’ Jewish summer programs in the USA, Israel, and around the world.
 Israel programs and applicants that receive RootOne subsidies are not eligible.
 If you aren’t sure if your chosen Israel program is a RootOne partner, check with the program provider before applying for a Passport grant.

 No. However, Passport grant decisions take into consideration the family’s financial circumstances, which you may explain in your application.
 We do not require you to submit tax returns or other financial documentation to us.